vitiral/fiction-civboot/toll/healing2.md

   May be blocked or broken.
   Inspection needed.
 OVERHEAD LIGHT...
 OK
 LOTION DISPENSER...
+OK
 ```
+There are more logs but I ignore them.

 What the `LOTION DISPENSER` is I have no idea.
 My guess is it's a Baywatch joke
 and it's for the glue dispenser.
 The diagnostics continued with most of the
 parts saying OK, some saying they required scheduled maintenance.
-The
+The Horizontal
-Horizontal Actuator was apparently malfunctioning.
-Pamela, you're a real life
+Actuator was apparently malfunctioning.
+Pamela, you're a real life saver.
-saver.

 Re-reading the help menu I see there are actually maintenance logs for the failing
 part.
 I type `logs view "HORIZONTAL ACTUATOR"` as suggested and see the